Kaseya cyberattack: Hackers want $70 million for decryption | DW | 05.07.2021

 CEO Fred Voccola of Kaseya said he believes the number of victims is in the low thousands, noting that it was mostly small businesses like "dental practices, architecture firms, plastic surgery centers, libraries, things like that.''

-While the CEO would not confirm details of the hack, Voccola did say it was not phishing and, "The level of sophistication here was extraordinary".
+While the CEO would not confirm details of the hack, Voccola did say the attack was not based on phishing and that "The level of sophistication here was extraordinary."

 US Deputy National Security Advisor Anne Neuberger said Biden had "directed the full resources of the government to investigate this incident'' and urged anyone who believes their systems were compromised to contact the FBI.